-How psyched are you to be back?
+Q: How psyched are you to be back?

-Frank Spotnitz (FS): Oh I have to say I really didn't think it was going to happen.
-After all of these years.
-Negotiations.
-Working on the story.
+FS: I have to say I really didn't think it was going to happen, after all of these years...negotiations...working on the story.
 I really sort of thought this wasn't going to happen.
 And it's been a dream.
 It's been fantastic.
 Working on the script was a joy.
 Being with David [Duchovny] and Gillian [Anderson] again has been a joy.
-Lot of the crew are people who we worked with on The X-Files in Vancouver, all the Chris Carter series shot here "Millennium," "Harsh Realm" and "The Lone Gunman."
-Some of the people come up from Los Angeles...
-So it's like a family coming together again.
-And you rarely get to do that in this business.
-So it's really nice.
+A lot of the crew are people who we worked with on The X-Files in Vancouver and all the Chris Carter series shot here like "Millennium," "Harsh Realm" and "The Lone Gunman."
+Some of the people come up from Los Angeles.
+So, it's like a family coming together again.
+And you rarely get to do that in this business so it's really nice.

-What was the impetus to get it going again?
+Q: What was the impetus to get it going again?
 Why now?

-FS: Well, you know, they approached us to do this movie well before the series ended, 2001 actually was when an executive first came and said they wanted to do another movie.
-And at that time we were still doing the series.
-And the series ended and took some time and then we started negotiations.
-I think my deal has been done since 2002 or '03, that long.
-Then negotiating David and Gillian and Chris took a very long time and then there was a lawsuit.
-And then everything stopped.
-And then the lawsuit got resolved, I think it was late last year.
+FS: Well, you know, they approached us to do this movie well before the series ended.
+2001, actually, was when an executive first came and said they wanted to do another movie and at that time we were still doing the series.
+The series ended and it took some time and then we started negotiations.
+I think my deal has been done since '02 or '03, that long.
+Then negotiating David and Gillian and Chris took a very long time and then there was a lawsuit and everything stopped.
+Then the lawsuit got resolved, I think it was late last year...

-Lawsuit about what?
+Q: Lawsuit about what?

-FS: It was Chris and the studio.
-And honestly I don't know precisely what it was.
-But I think it was about money as these things usually are.
-But it got settled.
-And once that happened, things started happening very quickly.
+FS: It was [between] Chris and the studio and honestly I don't know precisely what it was, I think it was about money as these things usually are but it got settled and once that happened things started happening very quickly.

-When The X-Files show hit it sort of captured the national zeitgeist...has time passed The X-Files by or does The X-Files still have something to say about what is going on in the country in a different way?
+Q: When The X-Files show hit, it sort of captured the national zeitgeist.
+Has time passed The X-Files by or does The X-Files still have something to say about what is going on in the country in a different way?

 FS: Well, I mean, I guess I'll leave that to you guys to decide whether time has passed us by.
-I feel like.
-We felt like we very much had something to say.
+I feel like...we felt like we very much had something to say.
 I think when you see the movie, you'll see there is nothing cynical about it.
-It's very much comes from the heart and from who these characters are and I think that's part of why it such a pleasure to do.
+It's very much comes from the heart and from who these characters are and I think that's part of why it is such a pleasure to do.
 We were freed of the complications and the machinery of the plot, the ongoing plot, which had gotten quite complicated after nine years.
-We didn't really have to service a lot of that.
-And so we could just tell a really good, scary, stand-alone story and go deeper into the characters of Mulder and Scully and their relationship than you really can in a weekly series.
+We didn't really have to service a lot of that and so we could just tell a really good, scary, stand-alone story and go deeper into the characters of Mulder and Scully and their relationship than you really can in a weekly series.
 So, we felt like we had a really good story to tell.

-Is it nice to back [in Vancouver] doing an X-Files?
+Q: Is it nice to be back doing an X-Files [in Vancouver]?